Harshal17S/BlackRock_HackKnight2024/README.md

 # BlackRock HackKnight2024

 ## Overview
 This repository is the home of our project for the BlackRock HackKnight2024.
-Our project aims to address a specific challenge (describe the challenge briefly, e.g., financial data analysis, algorithmic trading solutions, etc.) presented in the hackathon, leveraging innovative technologies to deliver effective and scalable solutions.
+Our project aims to address a specific challenge  financial data analysis, algorithmic trading solutions presented in the hackathon, leveraging innovative technologies to deliver effective and scalable solutions.

 ## Features
 - **Feature 1**:  Real-time data processing.